amandasystems/incremental-parikh-images/Report.md

 as long as the DFA contains no loops that could be disconnected from a minimum spanning tree (MST) of the automaton.

 - FIXME: is subsume really correct?
-We need at least the mapping equations, don't we?
-- FIXME: what happens to Expand under this formulation of h, h'?
+- FIXME: what happens to \Expand{} under this formulation of h, h'?
 How do we map h into this?
-- FIXME add precondition that the separating cut is of deselected edges so that it is guaranteed to terminate
-- FIXME introduce and formalise the selected/deselected edges terminology
-- FIXME we will assume a sound, complete and terminating decision procedure for presburger arithmetic such that we can determine the selectedness status of an edge (formalise!)

 #### An Example